StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 Of course, without the excellent textbook by Richard McElreath, this project would not have been possible.
 The author has also been supportive of this work and gave permission to use the datasets.

-This repository and format is derived from previous versions of StatisticalRethinking.jl, work by Karajan, Max Lapan and many other contributors.
+This repository and format is influenced by previous versions of StatisticalRethinking.jl, work by Karajan, Max Lapan and many other contributors.

 ## Versions

-### Version 5 (under development, 2023)
+### Version 5.3 (under development)

-1. Switch to (GL)Makie.jl, Graphs.jl, CausalInference.jl, InferenceObjects.jl (and more probably).
+1. Switch to (Cairo)Makie.jl, Graphs.jl, CausalInference.jl, GraphViz.jl (and more probably).

+### Version 5

+1. Version 5 is a breaking change!
+2. A new look is taken at packages available in the Julia ecosystem.

 ### Version 4